ibm-cloud-docs/monitoring/monitoring.md

 Captures contain system calls, and other OS events such as system-level latencies, batch jobs duration, deployments interruption times, autoscaling latencies, container startup times, or application transaction time.
 Captures include detailed information from every container on a node.

+Depending on your organization’s guidelines, consider disabling captures.
 By default, captures are enabled when you configure a Sysdig agent in a node.
-Due to the data that a capture collects, disable captures when you configure a Sysdig agent.
 {: tip}

 You can create, explore, download, and delete *captures* for individual nodes.
 A node can be a host, a container, a virtual machine, a bare metal, or any metrics source where you install a Sysdig agent.